1.1. Model of XML element in X-definition

 </Book>

-Usually, such an element may be regarded as an instance of a model, for example, written in XSD or Relax NG schema.
+Usually, XML data can be described using a model written, for example, in the XSD or Relax NG schema.
 X-definition is an alternative and, as it turns out, a very different approach to modeling XML data.
 A key difference lies in the comprehensiveness of the model, which does far more than specify data structure and data types.
 Let us come closer and get a first impression of what an X-definition model looks like.

 In X-definition, the model of an XML element describes, among other things, the structure of that element: the names and cardinalities of items, their order, and their parent-child relationships.
-The first thing to notice is that the model looks very similar to the data elements which it describes, but instance data - attribute values and element text content - have been replaced by model data describing the attribute or text nodes of the element in question.
-Note that the datatype specification consists of a validation method called parsing and evaluating the instance data, for example:
+The first thing to notice is that the model looks very similar to the data elements which it describes.
+However, instance data - attribute values and element text content - have been replaced by model data describing the attribute or text nodes of the element in question.
+Note that the datatype specification consists of a validation method (parsing and evaluating the instance data).
+For example:

 int(10000000, 999999999)